vmware-private-ai/VMware-generative-ai-reference-architecture/Starter-Packs/Improved_RAG/README.md

 ### Here's what it covers:

 - **E-Books Ingestion into PGVector DB**: Demonstrates how to ingest a collection of e-books on NASA's history into a PGVector database.
-This process enriches Language Learning Models (LLMs) by providing a robust foundation for answering questions related to NASA's institutional history and achievements in space exploration.
+This process enriches Large Language Models (LLMs) by providing a grounded foundation for answering questions related to NASA's institutional history and achievements in space exploration.

 - **Standard RAG Pipeline + re-ranker**: Implements a standard RAG pipeline using LlamaIndex, incorporating a